 Letters of recommendation

 We require three letters of recommendation.
-Recommendations must be submitted online by January 7, 2013.
+Recommendations must be submitted online by January 4, 2017.
 As part of the online application, applicants will be required to register the contact information of their recommenders.
 Recommenders will then receive an email with directions on how to proceed.
 At least one evaluation and letter should be from a faculty member at the last school you attended as a full-time student (unless you have been out of school for more than five years).
 Substitutions for faculty recommendations may include work associates or others who can comment on your academic potential for graduate work.
+We cannot accept letters of recommendation sent through Interfolio or similar services.

 Other optional papers